eugeneloza/castle-editor-tutorial/README.md

 This will create `SplashScreen` unit containing the whole `SplashImage.png`.

-You can find the original `SplashImage.png` image for Button Clicker inside `splashscreen_image` directory in `game` folder of this tutorial.
+You can find the original `SplashImage.png` image for Button Clicker inside `source_images` directory in `game` folder of this tutorial.

 The command above will generate two files: `splashscreen.pas` which contains the image definition and `splashscreen.image_data` which contains the image data.
 Let's copy or move those to our game folder.